You are now at the Chapter 4 section of the book's student Web site.

 | Further review the material by reading the

-Two reasons "significant" results may not be as replicable as they seem
+Review two reasons "significant" results may not be as replicable as they seem

 To get more ideas on the questions to ask as you read research articles, see Appendix C of your text.